Johannes Chan

 In February 2009, he was banned from entering Macau to give a public lecture, which raised strong responses from both pan-democracy and pro-Beijing parties.
-In 2015, he was unanimously recommended by a search committee to become the Pro-Vice-Chancellor of the University of Hong Kong, but the recommendation was, exceptionally, not accepted by the University Council; the decision was widely criticised as being an interference with academic freedom, as it was believed to be prompted by Chan's outspoken and liberal political stance.
+In 2015, he was unanimously recommended by a search committee to become the pro-vice-chancellor of the University of Hong Kong, but the recommendation was, exceptionally, not accepted by the university council; the decision was widely criticized as an infringement on academic freedom, believed to have been prompted by Chan’s outspoken and liberal political stance.
+Since the enactment of the National Security Law in Hong Kong in 2020, he has been publicly condemned by the Hong Kong government for his criticisms of legal affairs in the city.

 Early life

 Chan was born and educated in Hong Kong.
 He earned his LLB from the University of Hong Kong and his LLM at the London School of Economics and Political Science.